christinecho1/NASA-Landsat8-9-Paradise-Data/README.md

 # NASA SEES Algorithm
 Reading real data files with temperature data - the problem was the temperature data was in 16-bit unsigned integers.
-And for our purposes it needs to be in Fahrenheight!
+And for our purposes it needs to be in Fahrenheit!

 Requirements: